222 pointsby pavel_lishin25 days ago22 comments

 We can expect the same level of institutional breakdown with regards to various types of harassment, misappropriation, libel, and even manufactured revenge porn from AI.

-• nickthegreek4 hours ago
+• classified24 days ago

 It’s even worse as the requestor doesn’t vet and approve the image.
 That seems to have removed editorial control from the requestor.
 This bot could also mess with user who are not trying to do bad thing X, but the black box bot decides to throw in some offputting stuff and then also associate your name with it.